Outbreak-Research/Documentation/docs/3D/index.md

 HE23 - Gamma Hunter
 (smaller version reused in REDC's "Operation Xavier") HE29 - G-Mutant
 (NOTE - This is different from REDC's "G-Creature!"
-The REDC verison is more like the G-Mutant that appears in RE2 than Outbreak File 1.)
+The REDC version is more like the G-Mutant that appears in RE2 than Outbreak File 1.)
 HE36 - Scissortail
 HE41 - Thanatos Tyrant (various forms)